The-Obstacle-Is-The-Way/Clarity-AI-Backend/ENRYPTION.md

 ## 1. Overview and Goals

-*   **Primary Goal:** Implement robust, field-level encryption for all Personally Identifiable Information (PII) and Protected Health Information (PHI) within the `Patient` SQLAlchemy model to ensure data confidentiality at rest.
+*   **Primary Goal:** Implement robust, field-level encryption for all Personally Identifiable Information (PII) and Protected Health Information (PHI) within the `Patient` SQLAlchemy model to ensure data confidentiality at rests.
 *   **Compliance Objective:** Align with HIPAA security rule requirements for protecting sensitive patient data.
 *   **Technical Approach:** Leverage SQLAlchemy's `TypeDecorator` pattern in conjunction with the existing `EncryptionService` to achieve transparent encryption and decryption of specified model fields.